smh-hosseiny/CTtrack/README.md

 <!-- ABOUT THE PROJECT -->
 ## ConvTract

-We present ConvTract, a DCNN-based framework for automatic whole-brain fiber tractography.
-The introduced model comprises 3D and 2D convolutional layers to regress the fiber Orientation Distribution Functions that are subsequently utilized to perform deterministic tractography using SD-Stream algorithm.
-The introduced pipeline was evaluated in terms of fODF estimation accuracy and tractography generalizability and outperformed classical and current state-of-the-art data-driven algorithms.
+We introduce a transformer-based framework for fiber orientation distribution function (fODF) estimation and automatic fiber tractography.
+A CNN+transformer model is proposed to estimate fODFs using diffusion values in a local block around each voxel